cassiebreviu/Build-First-Web-VR-Game-Absolute-Beginner/README.md

 Next we add a simple sphere `mesh` to our scene and set the basic properties such as size, name and the scene we created.

 The vr helper adds the vr button to the bottom right of the screen so that a user can enter the game in vr for a web browser.
-This does create issues when viewing the game in the browser and testing.
-For testing I recommend commenting out that line of code.
-Then when you want to test with your vr headset, uncomment it to enter the vr game.

 TIP: You can easily test changes as you make them by running `npm run build` then open the path to the `index.html` file in the browser `../babylonjs-webpack-typescript-starter-project/index.html`.
 This is a static site so you dont actually have to run it with `npm start`.
 Simply run the build and refresh the browser path to the `index.html`.